 What is the Healthiest Way to Quit Drinking?

 Like many addictions, alcohol use disorder can make it difficult to stop drinking and you can have some pretty severe side effects from stopping.
-However, it’s still better to stop cold turkey than to try and slowly stop.
-Every drink, even small ones, prolongs your withdrawal and detox timeline.
+The safest way to stop drinking is by completing an addiction treatment program.

-Alternatively, you can opt for a rehabilitation center where medical professionals will monitor your withdrawal, detox, and help manage your symptoms.
+At a rehabilitation center medical professionals will monitor your withdrawal, detox, and help manage your symptoms.

 What is the Next Step?